laravel/docs/eloquent.md

         //
     }

 The `cursor` returns an `Illuminate\Support\LazyCollection` instance.
-[Lazy collections](/docs/{{version}}/collections#lazy-collections) allow you to use many of collection methods available on typical Laravel collections while only loading a single model into memory at a time:
+[Lazy collections](/docs/{{version}}/collections#lazy-collections) allow you to use many of the collection methods available on typical Laravel collections while only loading a single model into memory at a time:

     $users = App\Models\User::cursor()->filter(function ($user) {
         return $user->id > 500;